-Ealing Studios was the name of a British film production company best known for a series of comedy films produced in the decade after the end of World War II
+Ealing Studios was the name of a British film production company best known for a series of comedy films produced in the decade after the end of World War II.

-dates back to almost three decades earlier.)
+The original Ealing Studios, founded in 1931, was not a production company at all; it was merely the Ealing Green studio of a small-time production company named Associated Talking Pictures.
+(The history of film-making in the London borough of Ealing dates back to almost three decades earlier.)
 A management shake-up in 1938 led ATP to change its name to Ealing Studios.
 The new head of production, Michael Balcon, took the then-struggling production company in a new direction, though keeping the company on a small scale.

-in 1955, and the company continued to make a trickle of films at Borehamwood until 1959.
+The studio facilities at Ealing were sold to The BBC in 1955, and the company continued to make a trickle of films at Borehamwood until 1959.
 Ealing Studios was revived anew in 2002.

 Films produced by this company include:

 - The Man in the White Suit (1951)

 - The Ladykillers (1955)